 Pahlevani is an Iranian martial art that combines elements of Islam, Gnosticism and ancient Persian beliefs.
 It describes a ritual collection of gymnastic and callisthenic movements performed by ten to twenty men, each wielding instruments symbolizing ancient weapons.
 The ritual takes place in a Zoorkhane, a sacred domed structure with an octagonal sunken arena and audience seats.
 The Morshed (master) who leads the Pahlevani ritual performs epic and Gnostic poems and beats out time on a zarb goblet drum.
 The poems he recites transmit ethical and social teachings and constitute part of Zoorkhanei literature.
 Participants in the Pahlevani ritual may be drawn from any social strata or religious background, and each group has strong ties to its local community, working to assist those in need.
 During training, students are instructed in ethical and chivalrous values under the supervision of a P?shkesvat (champion).
 Those who master the individual skills and arts, observe religious principles and pass ethical and moral stages of Gnosticism may acquire the prominent rank of Pahlevan? (hero), denoting rank and authority within the community.
 At present, there are 500 Zoorkhanes across Iran, each comprising practitioners, founders and a number of P?shkesvats.

 Series: 2010 Inscriptions on the Representative List

 Credits: Morteza Rezvanfar, director.
-Iranian Cultural Heritage, Handicrafts and Tourism Organization, publisher.
+Iranian Cultural Heritage, Handicrafts and Tourism Organization, producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9